Leeds Arena: Design and construction

 Construction work on the Leeds Arena commenced in February 2011.

 Construction was completed by May 2013, with a public open day scheduled for 25 May.

 The arena is constructed in a super theatre fan shaped format as opposed to the more conventional bowl or horse-shoe seating arrangement commonly used by most arenas in the United Kingdom.
 The arena promises 'perfect sightlines' from each seat and the longest distance from the stage is 68 metres as opposed to 95–110 metres at a traditionally designed arena.
 According to the City Council, flat floor seating and 15 rows of retractable seating can be removed to create a huge floor area holding thousands of standing spectators.
 The interior design is flexible and the Leeds Arena accommodates a range of events including: music concerts in various configurations, comedy events, family shows, such as "Walking with Dinosaurs", ice dance shows and family dance shows, basketball, tennis, boxing, wrestling, UFC and shows ranging in capacity from 1,500 to a maximum of 13,781.

 The external design was announced in August 2010.
 The external design has a honeycomb design.
 This design uses – a voronoi diagram – to create cellular shapes that are visible on key approaches to the arena.

 On an evening, the front of the building has the ability to change colour or pattern dependent on the show or mood of the arena at the time.

 Naming rights

 On 2 May 2013, telephone and internet bank First Direct were announced as the sponsor of the arena, with the name officially becoming the First Direct Arena.
 The naming rights were set to expire in 2018.
-However, it was announced in March 2017 that First Direct had extended its naming sponsorship for a further 5 years, continuing to be called the First Direct Arena until at least 2023.
-The naming rights have now been extended until 2031.
+However, it was announced in March 2017 that First Direct had extended its naming sponsorship for a further five years, continuing to be called the First Direct Arena until at least 2023.
+In 2024, the naming rights were further extended until 2031.
+The arena was renamed from first direct arena to first direct bank arena in July 2025.